NorthernDIY/eng-puzzles/Hardware/README.md

 **For details of the software requirements for a particular portion of the project, please see the README.md file in the associated folder.**

-# Summary of directory contents:
+# Summary of Hardware directory contents:
 - MazeUnit:  STL files for 3D printing a completed maze unit (with ESP32 Sidecar)
 - PCB/ESP32_Subsystem: PCB design files for the ESP32 Subsystem board that sits in the sidecar adjacent to the maze unit.
 - PCB/POC: PCB Design files for the Proof Of Concept board featuring ALS31313 Sensors